jiezhoucs/must-read/notes/mem_safety/safe_impl/2016-Low-fat_Ptr_Heap-CC16.md

   should be very rare that passing a deliberate-OOB pointer between contexts, this limitation may not cause much trouble (breaking "good" program) in practice.
+- It may break programs that crate temporary OOB pointers.

 ### What are other solutions and what are the most relevant works?
 - [Mid-fat pointer](https://www.cs.vu.nl/~giuffrida/papers/midfat_eurosec17.pdf)